 While Robert quickly dropped out of Dartmouth and returned to Lawrence, Elinor continued studying at St. Lawrence.
-During the summers he continued courting her (and via the mails).
+During the summers he continued courting her in person and via the mails.
 She refused to change her plans, however.

 While she was away, Robert Frost dutifully helped her family, in particular helping to look after Elinor’s sister, who was prone to panic attacks.

 During the summers, he spent as much time as he could courting Elinor and attempting to make love to her.
 He even wrote a poem about his efforts, The Subverted Flower.
 Elinor forbade him from publishing it while she was alive.